murtaza-u/lab/k8s/README.md

      by gradually scaling down the old replicaset and scaling up the new replicaset.
   2. **Recreate**: kills all existing pods before creating new ones.
      Will lead to some downtime.
-Must be used when two different version of an application can **not** co-exists together.
+Must be used when two different versions of an application can **not** co-exist together.

 * `kubectl explain deployment.spec.strategy.rollingUpdate`
 * `kubectl rollout status deployment mydepl`